 - The possibility of joining CVT Connect, a unique online connect platform to continually touch base with CVI and CVT colleagues.
 And access videos from sessions you have missed.

 - The possibility of earning money selling CVT books, apps and courses.

-If your authorisation has expired, you will have to have an extra half day (2-3 hours) besides the actual update course where you will be briefed by a CVI teacher.
+If your authorisation is outdated, you will benefit from having an extra half day (2-3 hours) besides the actual update course where you will be briefed by a CVI teacher.
+This is to make sure that you are updated enough to be able to follow the actual update.
 You can either choose to come a day before or have a skype session.
-You have to let us know in good time so we can arrange this for you.
-You will also be guided in what to prepare before and receive a book and workshop manual + manuscript.
+Kindly let us know in good time so we can arrange this for you.
+You will also be guided in what to prepare before the pre-update.

 For the extra update it will be DKK 2000,- / Euro 270,-